tylergneill/skrutable/manual.md

 The desktop GUI app is made with wxpython and py2app, and I'm so far having trouble compiling a working standalone binary that others can also use.
 However, py2app also has an “alias” mode which also produces a working app, and I've seen the [same procedure I used](https://py2app.readthedocs.io/en/latest/tutorial.html) work on a Mac other than my own.
 Try the following:
 * Have the required libraries installed (see [Getting Started](#getting-started) above).
-* In the Skrutable folder, create a setup.py file based on the GUI module: `py2applet --make-setup gui.py`
+* In the `skrutable` folder, create a setup.py file based on the GUI module: `py2applet --make-setup gui.py`
 * Build the application in alias mode: `python setup.py py2app -A`
 * (Optional:) Rename and move the resulting alias-mode app to Applications: `mv /PATH/TO/skrutable/dist/gui.app /Applications/Skrutable.app`

-If all goes well, you should now be able to run the Skrutable GUI as you would any other app on macOS, for example via Spotlight.
+If all goes well, you should now be able to run the `skrutable` GUI as you would any other app on macOS, for example via Spotlight.
 I haven't yet tried this for Windows, but py2exe should produce similar results.

 # Web App

 Calling all volunteers!
-Like Skrutable?
+Like `skrutable`?
 Know some web programming?
 I sure don't.
 Help me build a simple web front-end!